Patient's Query

 Welcome to icliniq.com.

 Since you had GB sludge with multiple attacks of biliary colic, the chances of getting a repeat attack are very high.
-Sludge or microlithiasis denote a dysfunctional gall bladder.
+Sludge or microlithiasis denotes a dysfunctional gall bladder.
 It is always better to remove a dysfunctional gall bladder as it has a high probability of stone formation.
 All attacks need not be mild as you had.
-At times severe attacks may happen which need emergency surgery.
+At times, severe attacks may happen, which need emergency surgery.
 There can be infectious episodes too.
 The next severe complication happens from secondary pancreatitis.

-This microlithiasis are not easily picked up on ultrasound scans.
-So if you see the risks of retaining gallbladder and the advantages of surgery, the advantages overweigh the risks.
-I would definitely recommend a planned surgery before developing complications and ending up with an infection and unplanned surgery.
+These microlithiasis are not easily picked up on ultrasound scans.
+So if you see the risks of retaining the gallbladder and the advantages of surgery, the advantages outweigh the risks.
+I would definitely recommend a planned surgery before developing complications and ending up with an unplanned surgery and an infection.

 I hope this helps.